MicrosoftDocs/WSL/WSL/wsl-config.md

 # Disable page reporting so WSL retains all allocated memory claimed from Windows and releases none back when free
 pageReporting=false

-# Turn off default connection to bind WSL 2 localhost to Windows localhost
+# Turn on default connection to bind WSL 2 localhost to Windows localhost
 localhostforwarding=true

 # Disables nested virtualization